wludh/womenandtech/coding101/coding101.md

 ## Putting it all together

-Instead of playing rock, paper, scissors, witches play potion, curse, incantation.
+Instead of playing Rock-Paper-Scissors, witches play Potion-Curse-Incantation.
 The rules are the same:

 ```
 Potion beats curse